GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/voice-recording.md

 ### Locked View

 When the user decides to lock the recording, `LockedView` is presented.
 It provides the user the following actions:
-- discard the recording - you are back to the initial state.
+- discard the recording - the user is back to the initial state.
-- stop the recording - you go into the recording preview state.
+- stop the recording - the user goes into the recording preview state.
 - confirm the recording - the recording is added to the composer input.

 If you want to replace this view with your own implementation, you can implement the following method.